TattyFromMelbourne/magic-box/README.md

 cd magic-box
 composer install && npm install
 ```
 **Note** that the requirements for Laravel 5.6 are for PHP version 7.1.3 or higher.
-Now here we are requiring 7.2.3 (a current stable release at the time of writing) but if a lower version is installed in your environment you can change the *composer.json* and *composer.lock* to a lower version.
+Now here we require 7.2.3 (a current stable release at the time of writing) but if a lower version is installed in your environment you can change the *composer.json* and *composer.lock* to a lower version.
 The block in question is this:-

 ```json
 "config": {